At 90, His Holiness the Dalai Lama Embodies What the 21st Century Can Be—Conscious, Compassionate, and Peaceful

 Unfulfilled Yearnings with my Chinese Friends

-‘Where the yearning ends, there the sprouting stops’ – self (in the photo are Chinese friends at the University and they do not represent the three protagonists of the story) the names of the chinese friends are altered to respect their identity The Year 2006 -07 was a touchstone year of sorts.
-It was the…
+‘Where the yearning ends, there the sprouting stops’ – self (Pictured are University friends; they do not represent the three characters in the story) the names of the Chinese friends are altered to respect their identity The Year 2006 -07 was a touchstone year of sorts.
+It was the year I lived, studied, ate,Continue reading “Unfulfilled Yearnings with my Chinese Friends”